 The Bristol Eating Disorder Peer Support Group has been running for over thirty years.
 They aim to provide a space for sufferers (aged 18 years and over) and for friends/families/carers to support one another.
-They are currently operating an online support group.

 The Carers Centre is a local charity supporting people in Bristol and South Gloucestershire who care for family and friends.
 They offer expert advice, emotional support, telephone counselling, and understanding, and support for child carers.
 All services are free.
 CarersLine helpline for carers also available

 Providing opportunities for dads to bond with their infants.
 Aimed at supporting new dads who are struggling with their mental health